OHL Prehistory

 Paris Arena

 You'd never know it from the 1970's facade, but Paris Arena, now known as the Syl Apps Community Centre, is one of the oldest in Ontario.
-Paris only had major junior hockey for one season, 1933-34, but the arena is still going strong as it approaches its centenary.
+Paris only had major junior hockey for one season, 1933-34, but the arena is still going strong past its centenary.
 The arena hasn't had ice in it since 2009, but it is still open as an indoor soccer and lacrosse facility, with permanent astroturf on the arena floor.
-The COVID-19 pandemic has closed the arena's doors to the public since March 2020, but I will get back for an interior shot once it reopens.

 Port Colborne Athletic Club